SaierLaboratory/TCDBtools/manuals/getDomainTopology.md

-# Documentation for script: _areFamiliesHomologous_
+# Documentation for script: _getDomainTopology.pl_

 ## Summary
 This program characterizes the Pfam domain composition of a TCDB family.
 It first runs